-PELUM Zambia works to improve the livelihoods of small-scale farmers, by fostering ecological land use management.
-The organisation was established in 1998 and has today over 30 member organisations ranging from international to local NGOs.
+PELUM Zambia works to improve the livelihoods of small-scale farmers by fostering ecological land use management.
+The organisation was established in 1998 and has over 60 member organisations ranging from international to local NGOs.

-The indigenous organisations run their programmes autonomously, but are still governed by certain common PELUM principles guiding the activities.
-The aim is to link member´s experiences and facilitate shared learning to improve the capabilities of each member organisation and to empower the network as a whole.
+The member organisations run their programmes autonomously but are governed by common PELUM principles in the implementation of activities.
+The common principles coordinate member experiences and facilitate shared learning for enhancement of capabilities of member organisation.

-PELUM Association has over 200 CBOs in 10 African countries.
-Currently PELUM Association is formed by 217 Civil Society Organisations.
-In Addition to Zambia PELUM Association works in Botswana, Kenya, Lesotho, Malawi, Rwanda, South Africa, Tanzania, Uganda and Zimbabwe.
+PELUM Association is formed by 217 Civil Society Organisations with over 200 Community Based Organisations(CBO) in 10 African countries. .
+In addition to Zambia, PELUM Association works in Botswana, Kenya, Lesotho, Malawi, Rwanda, South Africa, Tanzania, Uganda and Zimbabwe.

 Meet the Team